Very happy with bag, larger than I thought.

 Expandable Leather Motorcycle Sissy Bar Bag Features

 This sissy bar bag bag can be expanded for more room !!

-This will fit on almost any type of bike due to the many straps with Q-release provided.
+This will fit on MOST bikes due to the many straps with Q-release provided.

 Two additional straps provided will allow the bag to be converted into a backpack or rucksack when off the bike.